xuanyili97/VDMamba/README.md

 # Train

-1. Modify the configurations in train_video_rain.sh
+1. Modify the configurations in train_video_rain.sh and comment out other unnecessary commands.

 2. Since we borrow the re-implementation of lightflownet3 from https://github.com/lhao0301/pytorch-liteflownet3 and https://github.com/NVIDIA/flownet2-pytorch, you should follow their step of installing correlation_package.